yifanjiang/snoek/README.md

 Specifically for the sumasia14 logo contest, we will need to do the following stuff:

-    - update snoek to a recent stable/secure Django framework (1.6.5) (Done)
+* update snoek to a recent stable/secure Django framework (1.6.5) (Done)
-    - add an registration feature (half way)
+* add an registration feature (Done - mail template/UI need burnishing)
-    - add an openid login feature
+* add an openid login feature
-    - add picture support as voting questions
+* add picture support as voting questions

 ### Get the code